-The board of directors of the General Partner has adopted a policy for the Partnership to distribute all available cash generated on a quarterly basis, beginning with the quarter ending September 30, 2014.
-On February 5, 2015, the board of directors of the General Partner approved a cash distribution attributable to the fourth quarter of 2014 of \$0.25 per unit, which was paid on February 27, 2015.
-This distribution included a total of \$17.6 million distributed to Diamondback.
+On July 31, 2015, the board of directors of the General Partner approved a cash distribution for the second quarter of 2015 of \$0.22 per common unit, which was paid on August 21, 2015.
+This distribution included a total of \$15.5 million distributed to Diamondback.

 Cash distributions will be made to the common unitholders of record on the applicable record date, generally within 60 days after the end of each quarter.
 Available cash for each quarter will be determined by the board of directors of the General Partner following the end of such quarter.
 Available cash for each quarter will generally equal Adjusted EBITDA reduced for cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors of the General Partner deems necessary or appropriate, if any.